back to overview

 ## using driver `ESRI Shapefile'

-## Simple feature collection with 479 features and 3 fields
+## Simple feature collection with 494 features and 1 field (with 3 geometries empty)

 ## Geometry type: MULTIPOLYGON